tstanmay13/beverage-tracker/README.md

 ### Frontend
 - React with TypeScript
+- Vite (development server, port 5173)
 - Material-UI for components
 - React Router for navigation
-- Axios for API calls
+- Fetch API for backend calls

 ### Backend
 - Node.js with Express